Free oscillations of a standing surface wave and its mechanical analogue: Results

 The more interesting case is to look for finite amplitude, time periodic solutions to eqns. (\ref{eq3}) and (\ref{eq4}).
 As is well-known \cite{Rand}, in addition to the trivial solution discussed earlier, $x_b(t)=A\cos(\omega_0t), y_b(t)=0$ is also an exact solution of the nonlinear differential eqns. (\ref{eq3}) and (\ref{eq4}), for any value of $A$ ($|A/a|<1$ as discussed later).
-That a periodic motion with finite amplitude might be possible, can also be intuitively inferred from the configuration of the mass in fig. \ref{fig1_springmass}.
+That a periodic motion with finite amplitude might be possible and can also be intuitively inferred from the configuration of the mass in fig. \ref{fig1_springmass}.
 Like earlier, we now consider the stability of this exact solution.
 An important difference with the previous analysis is that, in the present case the base-state whose linear stability is sought is \textit{time-periodic}.
 Consequently, the equations governing the perturbations will not be equations with constant coefficients but in general, those with time-periodic coefficients.
 Such equations are well known and can have unstable solutions, that we seek.
+The principal novel results in the linear stability analysis that follows, is the demonstration that the Hill equation (section \ref{sec:hilleqn}) provides a much better temporal description of the instability compared to the Mathieu equation studied earlier in this context \cite{Rand}.

-\subsection{Hill equation}
+\subsubsection{Hill equation}

 By perturbing the base-state $x(t)= x_b(t) + u(t) = A \cos(\omega_0 t) + u(t), y(t)=y_b(t) + v(t) = 0 + v(t)$ ($x_b(t)=A\cos(\omega_0t), y_b(t)=0$) and substituting in eqns. (\ref{eq3}) and (\ref{eq4}), we obtain the following linearised equations governing the perturbations $u(t)$ and $v(t)$\cite{Rand}: